Ädilet Democratic Party

-It was dissolved on 26 April 2013 after merging with Rukhaniyat Party to form Birik.
+It was dissolved on 26 April 2013 after merging with the Rukhaniyat Party to form Birik.

 History

-The party was founded on 29 April 2004 as the Democratic Party of Kazakhstan on the basis of the social and political movement "For Legal Kazakhstan", which functioned since the beginning of 2002.
+The party was founded on 29 April 2004 as the "Democratic Party of Kazakhstan" on the basis of the social and political movement "For Legal Kazakhstan", which functioned since the beginning of 2002.
 Maksut Narikbaev became the chairman of the party.

 At the 2004 Kazakh legislative election which took place on 19 September and 3 October 2004, the party won 0.8% of the popular vote and seat which was held by Zeinulla Alshimbaev from a single-member constituency.

 The party took part in the country's election commissions.
 In the 2005 presidential elections, 185 people were elected from the DPA to the election commissions.
 The Adilet was a part of the People's Coalition of Kazakhstan, which included pro-government political parties and a number of NGOs who supported President Nursultan Nazarbayev and his political and economic course.

 On 14 April 2006, at the 4th Congress of the Adilet, it was decided to rename the party to the Democratic Party Adilet and the post of the party chairman was turned into co-chairmen who were Narikbaev, Alshimbaev, Akhmedzhan, Ongarbaev, and Sydykhov.
 On 8 July 2007, at the 5th Congress of the Adilet, the party was merged with Ak Zhol Democratic Party.
 On 20 October 2007, at the 6th Extraordinary Congress of the Adilet, the merger of both parties became split.

 On 29 April 2008, at the building of the Gabit Musrepov Kazakh State Academic Theater for Children and Youth, the 7th Congress of the Adilet was held.
 Of the 245 elected delegates, 201 delegates took part in the work of the congress.
 Representatives of political parties, international, non-governmental organizations, mass media, well-known public and state figures, as well as a representative of the Russian political party A Just Russia, Alexander Romanovich were present at the congress as guests.

 On 24 April 2009, the party held a party conference dedicated to the 5th anniversary of its founding.

 At the 2012 legislative election, the party won 0.66% of vote and winning no seats.
-In a widespread statement, the Adilet congratulated all the winning parties, stressing that “despite the bleak election results for our party, we believe that the country won in general, Kazakhstan won”.
+In a widespread statement, the Adilet congratulated all the winning parties, stressing that "despite the bleak election results for our party, we believe that the country won in general, Kazakhstan won".

 In March 2012, the party's chairman Maksut Narikbaev voluntarily vacated the post, explaining this by the need to rejuvenate the party leadership.
 In April 2012, at the congress of the party, Tolegen Sydykhov, who had previously been the First Deputy Chairman, was chosen to succeed Narikbaev.

 On 26 April 2013, the Adilet and Rukhaniyat parties united into a new political party Birlik, as a result of which the Adilet ceased to exist.